randyjap/mega-man/README.md

 - Add control to mute both sound and music
 - Add enemy that jumps and shoots randomly in place at the protagonist

 **Day 4**: Install the controls for the user to interact with the game.
 Style the front-end, making it polished and professional.
-Goals for the day:

 - Create controls for the game to stop, start, reset, and toggle mute
 - Have a styled page with contact links